stanislaw/SoftwareDesignHeuristics/README.md

 Make a clear distinction between critical and non-critical errors on all levels: source code, software design, error reporting, documentation.

+### Assertions are shortcuts for a proper error handling

+Every assert becomes a proper error handling eventually.

 ## Maintenance Programming